rmscode/binary-garden/docs/cloud/microsoft-365/entra/entra-mfa.md

 Workload identities, such as managed identities and service principals, aren't impacted by this MFA enforcement.
 User identities that are used to sign in as a service account to run automation need to sign in with MFA.
 User identities aren't recommended for automation.
 You should migrate those user identities to [workload identities](https://learn.microsoft.com/en-us/entra/workload-id/workload-identities-overview).

-Microsoft strongly recommends that you enforce MFA for your users via security defaults or Conditional Access policies in Entra ID, but its ultimately up to your company's policy.
-MFA can be disabled by [turning off the security defaults](#enablingdisabling-mfa) or on a [per-user basis](#per-user-mfa).
+Microsoft strongly recommends that you enforce MFA for your users via [security defaults](entra-security.md#security-defaults) or [Conditional Access](entra-security.md#conditional-access) policies in Entra ID, but its ultimately up to your company's policy.
+MFA can also be enabled or disabled on a [per-user basis](#per-user-mfa).

 !!! info "Automatic enablement of security defaults"